dokieli logodokieli

 The dokieli Web Extension is a minimal package of dokieli which contains the core CSS and JavaScript that works as a browser add-on.
 When user triggers it from their browser toolbar, it provides the same functionality as a single-page application, ie. initialised and rendered in the browser DOM.

-Currently the extension works with Firefox and Chrome/Chromium browsers.
-Two ways to do this:
+Currently the extension works with Firefox and Chromium browsers.
+The extension can be used in the following way:

 Development